continuedev/continue/docs/docs/reference/Model Providers/huggingfaceinferenceapi.md

-# HuggingFaceInferenceAPI
+# HuggingFace Inference Endpoints

-Hugging Face Inference API is a great option for newly released language models.
+Hugging Face Inference Endpoints are an easy way to setup instances of open-source language models on any cloud.
 Sign up for an account and add billing [here](https://huggingface.co/settings/billing), access the Inference Endpoints [here](https://ui.endpoints.huggingface.co), click on “New endpoint”, and fill out the form (e.g. select a model like [WizardCoder-Python-34B-V1.0](https://huggingface.co/WizardLM/WizardCoder-Python-34B-V1.0)), and then deploy your model by clicking “Create Endpoint”.
 Change `~/.continue/config.json` to look like this:

 ```json title="~/.continue/config.json"
 {